prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev19.md

 ###### 7
 <span class=verse-body>7</span>‘If, however, it is eaten on the third day, it is spoiled; it will not be accepted,
 ###### 8
 <span class=verse-body>8</span>‘and the one who eats it will bear his punishment for iniquity because he has profaned what is holy to the Lᴏʀᴅ.
-That person will be cut off from his people.
+That person will be cut off from his people.’
-<div class=paragraph-break></div>

-‘## Leaving the Gleanings
+## Leaving the Gleanings
-<div class=paragraph-break></div>

 ###### 9
 <span class=verse-first>9</span>“‘When you gather in the harvest of your land, you must not completely harvest the corner of your field, and you must not gather up the gleanings of your harvest.
 ###### 10
 <span class=verse-body>10</span>‘You must not pick your vineyard bare, and you must not gather up the fallen grapes of your vineyard.
 You must leave them for the poor and the resident foreigner.
-I am the Lᴏʀᴅ your God.
+I am the Lᴏʀᴅ your God.’
-<div class=paragraph-break></div>

-‘## Dealing Honestly
+## Dealing Honestly
-<div class=paragraph-break></div>

 ###### 11
 <span class=verse-first>11</span>“‘You must not steal, you must not tell lies, and you must not deal falsely with your fellow citizen.
 ###### 12